cloudflare/cloudflare-docs/content/pages/platform/functions/plugins.md

 # Pages Plugins

-## Authoring a Pages Plugin
+## Author a Pages Plugin

-A Pages Plugin is a Pages Functions distributable which includes routing and functionality built-in.
-Developers can include a plugin as a part of their Pages project wherever they chose, and can pass it some configuration options.
+A Pages Plugin is a Pages Functions distributable which includes built-in routing and functionality.
+Developers can include a Plugin as a part of their Pages project wherever they chose, and can pass it some configuration options.
 The full power of Functions is available to Plugins, including middleware, parameterized routes, and static assets.

 For example, a Pages Plugin could: